dwarvesf/brainery/earn/implement-a-rust-game-through-wasm.md

 tags:
   - rust
   - wasm
+  - labs
-title: Implementing a game server on Rust
+title: Implement a rust game through WASM
 product:
 date: 2023-11-27
 description: Develop a game using Rust that runs in the browser through WASM